 Sara was classically trained in piano, which led to her interest in other instruments.
 She's been making up songs since she was very small.
 Most of her childhood memories involve music.

 Sara spent many summers volunteering in Kentucky, where the bluegrass music influenced her writing.
 At age 15, she borrowed her Uncle's guitar, and around age 22 she taught herself the ukulele.
 The first time she tried it, she played for 8 hours straight and forgot to eat.
 It was just too fun to put back down.

 Sara's poetry, non-fiction, and essays have appeared in numerous publications.
 She is proud graduate of Gettysburg College, where she studied English Literature, Philosophy, and writing.
 She earned a masters degree in professional writing from Carnegie Mellon University in Pittsburgh.

-Sara lives in Los Angeles with her husband, Drew.
+Sara lives in Pittsburgh with her husband, Drew.